-(11) Once the tactical entity has received control of the scheduled portion of the restricted airspace from BLACKBURN, they shall retain control responsibility until completion of the exercise.
-BLACKBURN retains authority to take back the airspace at any time in the event of an emergency or as deemed necessary.

-(12) BLACKBURN will maintain divert authority over all helicopter and tiltrotor aircraft operating in the Camp Lejeune area for the conduct of actual MEDEVACs.
+- (11) Once the tactical entity has received control of the scheduled portion of the restricted airspace from BLACKBURN, they shall retain control responsibility until completion of the exercise.
+BLACKBURN retains authority to take back the airspace at any time. - (12) BLACKBURN will maintain divert authority over all helicopter and tiltrotor aircraft operating in the Camp Lejeune area for the conduct of actual MEDEVACs.